- SERBIA ||

 Short answer: it hasn't been easy, but things are improving at a snails-pace.

 Nonetheless, Serbia and especially Belgrade is at a cross-roads moment, where hopefully things can only go up from here.
-Prime Minister, Ana Brnabic, is a lesbian, there are gay bars and clubs (albeit a few, which we will list later on), and definitely a queer urban culture emerging, but admittedly Belgrade isn't going to be as wild and free as other cities like Berlin and New York.
+Prime Minister, Ana Brnabic, is a lesbian, there are gay bars and clubs (albeit a few, which we will list later on), and definitely a queer urban culture emerging, but admittedly Belgrade isn't going to be as wild and free as other cities like Berlin and New York - but it is definitely thriving more than Caucasus cities like Batumi in Georgia.

 One thing that can help us easily distinguish a gay-friendly city versus one where we have to be a bit more discrete is as easy as switching on Grindr.
 When browsing the selection on Grindr, we noticed that very few people will show their faces (with those that showed their face tending to be foreigners).
 Even when sending pictures, they tend to be expiring images and even then do they not always send their faces.
 On top of that, the guys that we spoke to were not out to their families and were the epitome of discrete.